ilikegoodfood/CommunityLib/README.md

 **This mod must be loaded before, higher in the load order, any mod that is dependant on it.
 It is recommended to place this mod directly under Core.**

-**NOTE:** If in a game and wishing to start a new game, please quit to desktop and relaunch the game before doing so.
-Some users have found that mods do not function properly if this step is not taken.

 ## Features
 It currently contains the follwoing features:

 ### Custom Hooks
 Using the Harmony Library, the community library now implements a large, and rapidly growing, number of custom hooks.
 These hooks operate much like those already available in the ModKernal.
+These hooks cover a vast array of features, both from the base game and the Community Library itself.

 To implement them in your mod, create aan instance of a class that inherits the `CommunityLib.Hooks` class, and call `RegisterHooks()` on the CommunityLib ModKernel.
 This must be done once when starting a new game, or when loading a game.